 Very light, yet flexible and very good image quality offers this set, which I also carry most often:

-Fujifilm’s lens line up offers quite a few lenses for landscape photography, even though it only started few years ago in 2012.
+Fujifilm’s lens lineup offers quite a few lenses for landscape photography, even though it only started a few years ago in 2012.
 It isn’t perfect yet, some updates should be released in order to add weather resistance to some older lenses and other lenses are just too bulky and heavy for a mirrorless system.
 That said, it’s still a lot of fun to use, particularly to go out and take some pictures, no matter which lens you choose!

 Disclaimer: Please note that some of the links above are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase after clicking through the link.
 It helps me to run this site, thanks!